Choosing a Senior Photographer

 • Will you be interested in a coffee table book which captures all the best photographs?

-• Do you want studio portraits, on-location portraits or a combination of both?
-If on-location, do you get to choose a rain date?
+• Do you want studio portraits, Schools/Sports portraits or a combination of both?
+If Schools/Sports, do you get to choose a rain date?

 • Are you interested in a wall portrait?